 esxcli system maintenanceMode set --enable true

-Allow http traffic by editing settings in the built-in firewall on the ESXi host:
+- Allow HTTP traffic by editing the settings in the built-in firewall on the ESXi host:

 esxcli network firewall ruleset set -e true -r httpClient

-List profiles provided by VMware for ESXi 7.0 in VMware repositories:
+- List profiles provided by VMware for ESXi 7.0 Update 2 in VMware repositories:

-A software depot is a collection of VIBs and image profiles that has a hierarchy of files and directories that can be accessed via HTTPS.
-Companies who have large VMware vSphere environments can create own depots and use vSphere auto deploy to install updates on numerous ESXi hosts.
+A software depot is a collection of VIBs and image profiles.
+It has a hierarchy of files and directories that can be accessed via HTTPS.
+Companies that have large VMware vSphere environments can create own depots and use vSphere auto-deploy to install updates on a number of ESXi hosts.